 7. plastic from shellfish

-First of all, the most important thing about this possible plastic alternative from research: I am not advocating it, but merely presenting possible alternatives.
-Plastic from the shells of crustaceans is, of course, a fundamental argument against sustainability, vegan lifestyle.
+The most important thing about this possible plastic alternative from research beforehand: I am not advocating it, but only presenting possible alternatives.
+Plastic from the shells of crustaceans is of course fundamentally against a sustainable, vegan lifestyle.

-For this plastic alternative, the smallest amount of Chitin from crab shells is combined with cellulose from trees and a film made from lactic acid plastic.
-Researchers have already produced a cling film from this, which can be used, for example Keep food for longer than conventional cling film. (see this article of the world)
+For this plastic alternative are used smallest amount of Chitin from the crab shells combined with cellulose from trees and a film made of lactic acid plastic.
+Researchers have already made a cling film from it that can be used for example Food longer shelf life could make than usual cling film. (see this article of the world)

 Promising plastic alternatives from research?

 As you can see, there are many good approaches that give hope for the ONE ideal alternative for plastic.
-However, it is not yet fully developed, which is why we still need to be patient with the research.
+However, it is not yet fully developed, which is why a little patience with research is still required.

-Basically, with bioplastics there is always the risk that people will dispose of something in the environment because they believe it will decompose.
-So here too, caution is advised until a material is praised to the skies.
+Basically, with bioplastics there is also always the danger that people will dispose of something in the environment because they think it will decompose.
+So here, too, caution is advised until you praise a material to the skies.

-Until the replacement material has been found, our only option is to live plastic free and to avoid waste as much as possible.
+Until the replacement material has been found, our only option is to use as much live plastic free and avoid the garbage as much as possible.

 Have you made your own experiences with plastic alternatives or do you have any questions or suggestions regarding this article?
 Then feel free to leave me a comment.